Why Aren’t U.S. Cars Popular in Japan?

 TOKYO, Japan—The last time Shujiro Urata wanted to buy a new car in Japan, his phone happened to ring.
 It was the local Toyota dealer on the phone, asking him if he was thinking about buying a new car.
-When he replied in the affirmative, the dealer and a co-worker showed up at Urata’s doorstep an hour later with two demo cars, which Urata and his wife test-drove around the neighborhood.
+When he replied in the affirmative, the dealer and a coworker showed up at Urata’s doorstep an hour later with two demo cars, which Urata and his wife test-drove around the neighborhood.
 The Uratas decided to buy a car from the dealer.
 The dealer also handles their car insurance, coming to their home whenever the insurance contract needed to be renewed.
 The Uratas bring in their car to the dealer every few weeks for a free car wash, where they hang out and talk to the employees, who have become their friends, about dog breeds and family birthdays.

 The rapport may sound unusual to Americans, who are about as happy to voluntarily go to a car dealer as they are to get teeth pulled, but the relationship between customer and car dealer is a common one in Japan.
 “It may sound like a lot, but Japanese customers are used to this kind of service,” Urata, who is also an economics professor at Waseda University in Tokyo, told me.
 “It is a kind of custom that American dealers aren’t used to.”